 Jun 2023 - Jan 2024 | Seattle, Washington

 Built Flask, Next.js, React, MongoDB, and Azure-backed applications for college admissions and financial aid workflows.
-Worked on authentication, AI training interfaces, Chrome extensions, Google add-ons, and user-facing product improvements.
+Worked across authentication, AI training interfaces, Chrome extensions, Google add-ons, and user-facing product improvements, gaining hands-on experience shipping features inside education technology products.

 Sep 2023 - May 2024 | Remote

-Led the technical direction for a digital marketing organization, managing interns and building web tools with Python, Flask, JavaScript, HTML, and Bootstrap.
-Developed automation systems for email campaigns, social media scheduling, and AI-supported content generation.
+Led technical direction for a digital marketing organization, managing interns and building web tools with Python, Flask, JavaScript, HTML, and Bootstrap.
+Developed automation systems for email campaigns, social media scheduling, and AI-supported content generation while learning how to scope engineering work for non-technical users.

 JavaScript, machine learning, image labeling | Oct 2023 - Dec 2023